shotamatsuda/Token/README.md

 Token is an app to generate OpenType fonts of a product typeface designed for [TAMRON New SP Series](https://takram.com/projects/tamron/), applying arbitrary weight by defining cap height and stroke width in physical length.

+The official website for this project is: [takram.com/projects/token](http://takram.com/projects/token)

 [![License](http://img.shields.io/badge/license-MIT-lightgrey.svg?style=flat
 )](http://mit-license.org)